luloxi/easy-everything/HOW-TO-HARDHAT.md

+# Hardhat

+ToDo: Make this file into a repo called easy-hardhat

-# How to start a new project on hardhat
+## How to start a new project on hardhat

 0. (optional) To add info about the project, run `yarn init` first